After the Island, by Katy Ames

 “Ms. Carter, welcome back!”
 It took Sadie only a few seconds to locate the source of the welcome.

 “Peter!
 So nice to see you again.”
-Sadie embraced the older man who broke through the crowd of taxi drivers in front of her.
+Sadie embraced the older man who broke through the crowd of taxi drivers.
 Peter’s mouth cracked into a wide grin, his teeth a bright white against the smooth tan of his skin.
 Sadie grinned back.
 He reached for her suitcase but Sadie batted his hand away.
 “Don’t you dare.
 You know I am perfectly capable of doing this myself.”

 “Yes, Ms. Carter.
 I do know.
 Just like you know how Mr. Baker feels about guests handling luggage.”

-At that Peter cocked his head back and released a shout of laughter.
+At that Peter released a shout of laughter.
 “Whatever you say, Ms. Carter.”
 They made their way across the airport’s small parking lot and Peter opened the rear door of a sleek black sedan.

 “Peter,” Sadie lowered her eyes in a teasing glare.
 “The back, really?”